 What can be seen from this word family is that the adjectival, adverbial, nominal and verbal word forms of the word ‘perceive’ are created through a process of suffixation in which suffixes are added to the end of the word to create new word classes.
 This process is called derivational affixation.
 Derivational affixation may be used in the English language to create new words through prefixation or change the word class through suffixation, as is shown below:

-Before we explain in Lessons 2 and 3 precisely how to recognise the different word forms and use them in your own writing, it’s first recommended to understand why having accuracy with this area of morphology is so important in your academic speech and writing.
+Before we explain in Chapters 2 and 3 precisely how to recognise the different word forms and use them in your own writing, it’s first recommended to understand why having accuracy with this area of morphology is so important in your academic speech and writing.
 We’ve outlined three reasons below which demonstrate how having a confident knowledge of this topic could help you in the future.

 1. Expansion of Vocabulary

 The first reason to focus on improving your success with word forms is because, as with all areas of affixation, doing so will improve and expand your vocabulary.
 Know the headword and how to form its various word classes and you’ll swiftly and accurately be able to create more words from this base knowledge.

 While word-form errors don’t impede meaning quite as much as simply selecting the wrong vocabulary, such errors do still affect comprehension and will no doubt negatively impact on the coherence of your writing and therefore your grade.
 Importantly also is that such mistakes seem very obvious to native speakers, and so if you’d like to improve your English to an almost native-like ability, you’re going to have to make sure your words are correctly formed every time.